BerkeleyTrue/tnskyfmt-fnl/README.md

 Calls are formatted differently depending on whether they are calling a regular function/macro or whether they're calling a special macro which is known to have a "body"; in the latter case every element is given its own line, usually indented 2 spaces in.

-Calls to `match` will try to fit their pattern and body on the same line where possible.
+Forms calling `match` and `if` are treated differently; if possible it will attempt to pair off their pattern/condition clauses with the body on the same line.
+If that can't fit, it falls back to one-form-per-line.

 Strings are formatted using `:colon-notation` where possible, unless they consist entirely of punctuation.